 Then you’re ready to use the cookie cutter!

-I rate everything I bake on a scale of 1-4 with 4 being the best and these 4th of July Jell-O Stars earned 3 1/2 rolling pins.
+I rate everything I bake on a scale of 1-4 with 4 being the best and this 4th of July Jell-O Stars earned 3 1/2 rolling pins.

-I LOVED they way they looked.
+I LOVED the way they looked.
 The layers are just SO cool!